Soča: the emerald river of adventures

 The Path of Peace takes you from the Alps to the Adriatic following points of interest above the Soča Valley.
 It connects the remains of the Isonzo (Soča) Front, the scene of the largest mountain battle in human history.

 Kobarid is also special due to an incredible number of world-class restaurants in such a small area.
 They are a part of the Kobarid Gastronomic Circle.
+Here you will also find Hiša Franko, the home restaurant of this year’s world’s best female chef, Ana Roš.
 Local delicacies are also offered at the Jestival Festival in October.

 Take a journey on a historical train